Zheqi-Fan/VIX_LHeston/README.md

 # VIX_LHeston
 Implementation of pricing VIX term structure under SV models (INCOMPLETE version)

+## Description of each file

-utils: functions to compute model-based VIX term structure under LHeston
+  - utils: functions to compute model-based VIX term structure under LHeston

-estimation_LHeston-2011: details of parameter estimation for LHeston model using VIX term structure data for the whole period.
+  - estimation_LHeston-2011: details of parameter estimation for LHeston model using VIX term structure data for the whole period.